 It has been pointed out that the Guptas themselves never thought that they were descended from the Mauryas.
 It is true that the Gupta records do not mention anything about their relationship with the Mauryas.
 It may also be a fact that the Guptas were not related to the Mauryas at all.
 It is enough for our purposes to note the existence of a tradition connecting the Guptas and the Mauryas, ill-founded though it be.
 Moreover in Asia, rulers of independent states always took pride in claiming descent from some ancient powerful sovereign, as that lent considerable prestige to their rulers.
 Thus Baber claimed descent from the great Timur and Chengizkhan.

-Bombay Gazetteer, Vol. I, Part II, pp. 579 and 580.

-2 According to Dr. Fleet, the word Gutta is a "well established corruption of Gupta."
+1 Bombay Gazetteer, Vol. I, 2 According to Dr. Fleet, theword Gutta is a "well established corruption of Gupta."